3.1 City promotions and business support

 - New Zealand market visitors will increase by 2% from the previous year

-- 95% residents are satisfied with WCC supported events and festivals
+- 95% residents are satisfied with council supported events and festivals

-- Events Development Fund - There will be a 20:1 ratio of economic impact to spend
+- Events Development Fund - There will be a 20:1 ratio of spend to economic impact

-- 95% of grants funds will be successfully allocated (through milestones being met)
+- at least 95% of grants funds will be successfully allocated (through milestones being met)13

 What it will costTop